TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Advanced Features

-\texttt{TENSO} offers two predefined TN structures, the TT and $n$-ary BTT requested by setting \lstinline{frame_method="train"} and \lstinline{frame_method="treen"} respectively, (i.e. \lstinline{frame_method="tree3"}).
+\texttt{TENSO} enables propagation of TTN of arbitrary order and structure.
+It offers two predefined TTN structures, the TT and $n$-ary BTT requested by setting \lstinline{frame_method="train"} and \lstinline{frame_method="treen"} respectively, (i.e. \lstinline{frame_method="tree3"}).
 TENSO supports arbitrary TTN structures specified by defining a root, a list of $K$-nodes, and the links between them.
 A new TTN structure is defined in the \texttt{FrameFactory} class of the file defining the relevant equation of motion, meaning either MCTDH or HEOM (\texttt{src/tenso/heom/meom.py} or \texttt{src/tenso/mctdh/eom.py} for HEOM and MCTDH respectively) using the methods \lstinline{new_node()} and \lstinline{add_link()}.

 Listing~\ref{lst:customtn1} illustrates the implementation of a custom TT for a scenario with four total bath features in which the root node is placed in the center of the train rather than at either end.
 Once the frame ``custom" is defined, the corresponding option must be registered in the frame selection logic for \lstinline{system_multibath} in \texttt{src/tenso/prototypes/heom.py} (or \texttt{src/tenso/prototypes/mctdh.py} for an MCTDH implementation) as shown in listing~\ref{lst:customtn2}.
 The user can request the custom tree by passing \lstinline{frame_method="custom",} to \lstinline{system_multibath}.
 The graphical representation of TENSO's default TT and the ``custom" TT is shown in Fig.~\ref{fig:ttstructures} where $n_i$ for $0 \le i \le 3$ are bath degrees of freedom and $i$ and $j$ are the system degrees of freedom.